 Barbara Ballentine, Ph.D., Assistant Professor; evolution and behavioral ecology

-Chris Beyer, M.S., Lab coordinator for introductory biology lab
+Chris Beyer, M.S., Lab instructor for Cellular and Molecular Biology

 Indrani Bose, Ph.D., Associate Professor; molecular biology of Cryptoccucus neoformans virulence